 The conditions I was seeking included clear, stable weather and nighttime temperatures below freezing.
 The snow needed to be stable and hard.
-On June 2nd conditions looked good, so Taylor Butters and I took advantage of it.
-We began hiking from the Christian Gulch Road at 05:30 AM.
+On June 2nd, conditions looked good, so Taylor Butters and I took advantage of it.
+We began hiking from Christian Gulch Road at 5:30AM.

 We climbed unroped for the entire route except for one inspired pitch which Taylor led on rotten rock with no protection.
-Small rocks shot past us a few times, but for the most part, the rockfall was well behaved.
+Small rocks shot past us a few times but, for the most part, the rockfall was well-behaved.
 The couloir remained in the shade and the temperature was below freezing for our entire climb.
 We lucked out.

 The couloir forked near the top.
 The left fork was slightly more direct, but was topped with huge cornices.
 The right fork was a steep snowfield (60 degrees near the top) but had no cornice on one end.
 We went right.
-It was with great relief that we topped out at 10:30 am, 5 hours after leaving the car.
+It was with great relief that we topped out at 10:30AM, 5 hours after leaving the car.
 The sun was just beginning to hit the face.

-After a few minutes on top, we started down the Northwest ridge towards Pahsimeroi Pyramid.
+After a few minutes on top, we started down the Northwest Ridge towards Pahsimeroi Pyramid.
 We originally thought we might climb that peak too.
-The descent of Petros was more difficult than anticipated with mixed rock and snow.
+The descent of Petros Peak was more difficult than anticipated with mixed rock and snow.
 Eventually we made it to the saddle, but found a cornice running the entire length.
 There was no easy way down to Christian Gulch.
 The temperature was getting warm and the cornice had a large crack on its uphill side.
 It looked like it might fail at any time.